 The accompanying notes to the financial statements provide information essential to a full understanding of the government-wide and fund financial statements.

 OTHER INFORMATION

-In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI") and supplementary information.
-Budgetary comparison schedules are included as RSI for the General Fund and Special Revenue Fund.
+In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI").
+The budgetary comparison schedule is included as RSI for the General Fund.

 GOVERNMENT-WIDE FINANCIAL ANALYSIS